andmatand/blockling/README.md

 ## About
-In 1993, Doug and Larry Murk of Soleau Software <www.soleau.com> released BLOCK- MAN 1.0.
+In 1993, Doug and Larry Murk of Soleau Software <www.soleau.com> released BLOCK-MAN 1.0.
 I first played Block-Man at my grandmother's house as a young lad circa 1996.
 I loved going to her house because she had a few of those old "demo CDs" which would have dozens of Shareware/Demo games on them (this was of course back before broadband Internet access was widely available).
 Since Block-Man was "shareware", it happened to be included on one of those discs.

-As I played the game, I was intrigued by its deceitfully simple gameplay: Little blocks, innocently stacked in random piles amidst a room, radiated with child- like playfulness; yet, as the levels progressed, the task of arranging them in such a way as to reach the exit became a puzzle far too complex for most grown men!
+As I played the game, I was intrigued by its deceitfully simple gameplay:
+Little blocks, innocently stacked in random piles amidst a room, radiated with childlike playfulness; yet, as the levels progressed, the task of arranging them in such a way as to reach the exit became a puzzle far too complex for most grown men!
 (Well, at least too complex for me at the time)

 Being the avid nine-year-old BASIC programmer I was, I figured I'd attempt to implement my own version of Block-Man.
 I did so rather succesfully, adding my own touches such as "telepads" and new abilities to push blocks and turn around without walking.
 These additions gave the game a somewhat different dynamic, and I was pleased overall with the result, except for one big problem:  I had written the whole thing in Microsoft QBasic!
 As my code grew larger and larger, eventually reaching the size-limit of the feeble QBasic interpreter, I came to the harsh realization that I would need to learn a real programming language if I ever wanted to finish my version of Block-Man.

 Many years elapsed, but I eventually discovered Linux and then finally got around to learning enough C++ that I was able to rewrite the game from scratch